unb-libraries/docker-islandora-dev/README.md

-# Islandora docker stack
+# Islandora docker dev stack
 A simple, extensible Islandora docker stack.
 Leverages the [phusion/baseimage](https://registry.hub.docker.com/u/phusion/baseimage/) my_init system. *This is not a production-ready stack*.

-Thestack is pseudo-monolithic, with fedora/solr/gsearch located on the same instance.
+The stack is pseudo-monolithic, is based on docker-compose with fedora/solr/gsearch located on the same instance.
 This stack will conflict with any machines that have already deployed `tonistiigi/dnsdock`.

 ## Requirements